Home

 Rather than drawing the outline of the fingers, each finger is defined by the shadow underneath it.
 This implies two things: that the finger is moving.... and that the tops of the fingers are bathed in light.

-How to draw hands in motion - right hand, preliminary drawing The first step was to photograph my own hand, and then draw it in pencil.
+The first step was to photograph my own hand, and then draw it in pencil.
 If necessary, I make hand alterations to suit the subject being drawn (subject might have plump hands, thin hands, long fingers, etc.)

 I often do this when creating my large charcoal pieces.
 This allows me the freedom to impose the gestures I want.

-How to Draw Hands in Motion...another example
+How to Draw Hands in Motion ... another example

 Composer, bass player, pianist.

-How to draw hands in motion - Charles Mingus preliminary How to draw Hands in Motion - Charles Mingus Note the movement in the hand.
-The pencil drawing on the left was a preliminary study.
 You'll notice the first finger in this drawing has ragged edges . . . in preparation for the final charcoal piece.

 The final charcoal drawing on the right shows movement in the first finger, contrasted against the other three fingers which are static.
 That movement was created with a soft brush and soft charcoal leads (3B charcoal pencil, a stick of vine charcoal).